All tuition and fees assessed by the University must be paid in full. Arrangements must be made to settle any debt accrued.

 Information for Students who are no Longer Registered

 The delinquent accounts of students who fail to settle their debt or reach a suitable arrangement and of students who fail to provide the Student Accounts Office with up-to-date contact information, will be referred to a collection agency.
 Where neither the University nor the collection agency is able to collect on the account, the University reserves the right to have the student reported to a credit bureau.
 Students should be aware that the University is entitled to use all legal means to obtain payment and that students will be responsible for all costs associated with such actions.
+No longer registered students who would like to make a payment arrangement or have any questions regarding their account, can contact the Student Accounts Office at collectionadmin [dot] finserv [at] mcgill [dot] ca.

 Cancelling Registration for Non-Payment